Services offered

 Hygiene therapy

 We care about the overall health of your mouth.
 At each Dental Health Check your dentist will assess the health of your mouth, teeth and gums.
-If necessary we will refer you to one of our three friendly hygienists.
+If necessary we will refer you to our friendly hygienist.
 Maintaining a healthy mouth is not only beneficial for your teeth and gums, but can be beneficial to your general health.
 We want to help you in every way we can.

 Oral hygiene instruction